awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 ### aws\_comprehend\.detect\_sentiment<a name="aws_comprehend.detect_sentiment"></a>

  Performs sentiment analysis using Amazon Comprehend\.
-For more about usage, see [Using Amazon Comprehend for Natural Language Processing](#postgresql-using-comprehend)\.
+For more about usage, see [Using Amazon Comprehend for natural language processing](#postgresql-using-comprehend)\.

 **Syntax**